-The focus is on the major historical, literary and theological themes of each of the books that form part of the prophetic literature in the Old Testament.
+The focus of this module is on the major historical, literary and theological themes of each of the books that form part of the prophetic literature in the Old Testament.
 The module also considers how various communities (Jewish, feminist, African, global) have read these texts, with special attention to the relevance of the prophetic literature for the South African context.

-- understand the content of the diverse literary genres included in the prophetic literature, the historical and socio-cultural context of these texts, and the literary and theological significance of each of these books; - understand different methodological approaches (form critical, literary critical, theological, feminist, postcolonial) to interpreting the prophetic literature; - develop the critical tools for formal exegesis, including the ability to understand and evaluate a variety of helpful commentaries and other resources that may benefit students' continued engagement with the text; - engage with the foremost African scholars who have written on the Hebrew Prophets; and - assess critically how the prophetic literature is used today in a variety of contexts, and to apply the results of their exegetical work to the current South African context in a responsible and informed manner.
+- identify and describe the content of the diverse literary genres included in the prophetic literature, the historical and socio-cultural context of these texts, and the literary and theological significance of each of these books; - differentiate between and define methodological approaches (form critical, literary critical, theological, feminist, postcolonial) to interpret the prophetic literature; - apply the critical tools developed for formal exegesis, including the ability to understand and evaluate a variety of helpful commentaries and other resources that may benefit students' continued engagement with the text; - effectively engage with the foremost African scholars who have written on the Hebrew Prophets; - critically evaluate or assess how the prophetic literature is used today in a variety of contexts, and apply the results of their exegetical work to the current South African context in a responsible and informed manner.